Caution

 - All three Reading Level Assessments are actually disabled by default but can be enabled/disabled again by Administrators.

-- Expired tests: Tests not completed within 28 calendar days are automatically restarted when students log in again on the 29th day or after within the same testing window.
+- Expired tests: Tests not completed within 28 calendar days are automatically restarted when students log in again on the 29th day or after.
+(For Benchmarks, the same testing window must still be open.)
 Expired tests are reset because too much time has passed for the score to be valid.

 - Completed tests: In the student-level Growth report, All Benchmarks tab, you can manually restart a test if you believe the score is invalid and would like for students to start it again.
 You may find this option helpful if students rushed through the test, weren't feeling well when they took it, or you believe they got help with the answers.